aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 ### **Copy a Visio Page Programming Sample**
 The code example below shows how to copy a Visio page object into another Visio drawing.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-CopyVisioPage-CopyVisioPage.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-CopyVisioPage-CopyVisioPage.java" >}}
 ## **Copy Visio Page to another Page instance**
 The Copy method of the Page class takes a page instance to clone.